oOrtDynamics/Aircraft-Performance-Calculator/README.md

-# Rocket Performance Calculator
+# Aerospace Performance Calculator

 ## A fully functional aerospace calculator written in Python and HTML/CSS!

 This Web App accepts user inputs such as fuel capacity, payload, thrust, etc and generates performance indicators by calculating input variables.
-The Rocket Performance Calculator is designed to:
+The Aerospace Performance Calculator is designed to:

 * Calculate rocket, missile, or aircraft performance metrics based on user input.
 * Incorporate formulas for range, endurance, fuel consumption, and climb performance.